How to Find the Best SaaS Help Desk Widget [In-Depth Guide]

 Our Resource Center will be launching on May 15, and will be included as part of the standard Userpilot subscription.

-- Help center widgets enable you to provide support and guidance to your users from within your app.
+- Help desk widgets enable you to provide support and guidance to your users from within your app.

 - As a result, they increase engagement and reduce the risk of churn in the long-term.